Information Advice & Guidance Centre

 Our organisation works towards reducing worklessness among refugees & New communities through interventions that remove employment/self employment barriers and to gain employer/Business required skills.
-We provide support and advice to our target group to get decent housing, being healthy, overcome Post Traumatic Stress Disorder (PTSD) and how to access NHS services.
+We provide support and advice to our target group to get decent housing, being healthy, overcome Post Traumatic Stress Disorder (PTSD) and how to access to NHS services.

 We Support Our client group to access education and training provision available and receive their welfare entitlements and be aware of benefits dependence and contribute economically, socially and culturally.

 We acknowledge that debt is a major problem to our client group.
 We provide free debt advice and money management support

 We advise and assist our hard to reach client group who face multiple barriers to understand and apply from HMRC tax credits and other benefits and be aware of overpayments and their responsibilities.

 Afro-British Support Services "IMPACT" recruit impartially professional, experienced and skilled employees and volunteers that can assist and give free advice and guidance to our client communities to overcome barriers they face in:

 getting decent housing and not to be intentionally homeless

 accessing NHS services and being well